-- Kidney mass biopsy taking a small tissue sample of the kidney tumor to determine if it is cancerous or benign
+Evaluation and diagnostic testingKidney biopsy involves taking a small tissue sample of the kidney tumor to determine if it is cancerous or benign.

-- Active surveillance many small kidney masses can be watched closely over time and may never need treatment
+Active surveillanceFor the lowest risk, small kidney masses that have not spread, we do active surveillance, which means these masses can be evaluated by watching closely over time and may never need treatment.

-removing only the affected portion of the kidney, leaving the normal kidney behind
+removing only the affected portion of the kidney, leaving the normal kidney behind;

 treating kidney cancer by heating or freezing it to avoid surgery

 given for advanced kidney cancer affecting other organs